LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ![conceptdiagram]

-he current objects and relationships created for each LIFESCOPE user in MongoDB and accessible from GraphQL.
+he current objects and relationships created for each LIFESCOPE schema.
+Replicated in MongoDB and GraphQL A.

 ![gqlschema]